EPA head tours embattled communities, says help on the way

 SCHOOL WITHOUT WATER

-Regan’s first stop on the tour was at Wilkins Elementary School in Jackson, Mississippi, where students are forced to use portable restrooms outside the building because low water pressure from the city’s crumbling infrastructure makes school toilets virtually unusable.
+Regan stopped first at Wilkins Elementary School in Jackson, Mississippi, where students are forced to use portable restrooms outside the building because low water pressure from the city’s crumbling infrastructure makes school toilets virtually unusable.

-As the father of an 8-year-old, “my heart was broken today,” Regan told The Associated Press.
-“It’s very frustrating to see the disruptions they face.”

-Fourth-graders brought to the school to meet with Regan spoke of their own frustrations.
+Fourth-graders who met with Regan spoke of their own frustrations.
 Kingston Lewis, 9, said he doesn’t like going outside to use the restroom in a mobile trailer.

-“It takes a lot of learning time throughout our day, and it has an unpleasant scent sometimes when you go outside,” he told Regan.
+“It takes a lot of learning time throughout our day, and it has an unpleasant scent sometimes when you go outside,” he said.

-Lumumba said in an interview that his impoverished city needs about $2 billion to fix its water infrastructure, but expects to receive far less from the infrastructure law and other federal spending.
+Mayor Chokwe Antar Lumumba said Jackson needs about $2 billion to fix its water infrastructure, but expects to receive far less from the infrastructure law and other federal spending.
 The majority Black city often “fails to get its equitable share of resources that funnel through the state” and its Republican governor and GOP-controlled legislature, he said.

 AMERICAN DREAM OR ‘NIGHTMARE’?

-Regan also visited Gordon Plaza, a New Orleans neighborhood built on the site of a former toxic landfill, and the creosote-contaminated Kashmere Gardens neighborhood in Houston.
+Regan also visited Gordon Plaza, a New Orleans neighborhood built on the site of a former toxic landfill.
 Gordon Plaza was designated as a Superfund site in the 1990s, but dozens of mostly Black families still live there, waiting for a buyout, and many feel forgotten.

 A 2019 report by Louisiana State University found that the city’s Desire section, which includes Gordon Plaza, had the second-highest cancer rate in the state.

-During a walking tour, neighborhood residents gave Regan a T-shirt as they urged him to remember their community’s name.
-They cheered when he said the words “Gordon Plaza” had reached the White House.
-“You have my commitment that the EPA will partner with you all to solve this problem,” he said.
+During a walking tour, Regan told residents, “You have my commitment that the EPA will partner with you all to solve this problem.”

 New Orleans Mayor LaToya Cantrell has pledged $35 million for Gordon Plaza, but residents have heard promises before.